sidlacteur/Rt_Thread/README.md

 		RtMgr.startAllThreads()
 # Doc

-  Explain how to generate the documentation with Javadoc
+   The documentation with Javadoc can be found in doc/

 ----